This post may contain affiliate links. Read my disclosure policy.

-Pina Colada Mule combines two favorite drinks into one sweet and sassy tropical cocktail or mocktail.
-Break out the copper mugs for the bright and refreshing combination of pineapple and coconut from a classic pina colada infused with the zingy spiced goodness of the ginger beer and lime from the traditional Moscow Mule.
+A crisp and refreshing Pina Colada Mule combines two favorite drinks into one sweet and sassy tropical cocktail or mocktail.
+Break out the copper mugs and enjoy the bright and refreshing combination of a classic pina colada and a traditional Moscow Mule.
 All you need is pineapple juice, coconut rum and ginger beer with a little squeeze of lime.
 Or make a non-alcoholic version everyone, even the kids, can enjoy.

 Disclaimer: This recipe was developed through a sponsored partnership with Dole Packaged Foods.
 As always, all opinions are my own.

 Happy Summer!
 Or Happy Middle of Summer!
 Or Happy End of Summer!
 (OK, OK, so that last one isn’t so happy.)

 I say that because no matter the date, it could mean any of those things depending on where you live.
 In many parts of the country, kids are celebrating the end of the school year while mine in Maryland still have weeks to go.
-We’ll go on vacation late in July, and the day we get home from vacation, I’ll have friends posting First Day of School photos on Facebook and Instagram.
+And by late July or early August, we are just heading off on our summer vacation when I’ll see friends posting their First Day of School photos on Facebook and Instagram.
 And they are all at least a little envious that we still have a few more days to spend at the beach.

 But whether you feel like summer is already half over, it’s barely begun, or school is right around the corner, there is one thing we can all agree on.